Sparse Index Tracking: Simultaneous Asset Selection and Capital Allocation via $\ell_0$-Constrained Portfolio: Experiments

 where $\diag(\cdot)$ indicates a vector consisting of the diagonal elements of a given matrix. $\W \in \R^{N\times nT_{\mathrm{test}}}$ is a matrix where the portfolio designed at the end of a training period is stacked for the following test period, so that column $t$ contains the portfolio used in time-frame $t$.
 Note that the MDTE value is presented in basis points ($1 \mathrm{bps} = 10^{-4}$).
 Since we could not obtain the asset-wise weights from the index sponsors, we use a uniform portfolio $\b$ as a benchmark index, where all of the capital is allocated evenly across all $N$ assets.
 The benchmark index return is given by $\r^\b = \X\b$.

 Furthermore, we conduct a simulation of actual investments made based on the computed portfolios.
 We simulate rebalancing based on a new portfolio at the start of every test period.
 The acquired returns are reinvested.
 We apply a transaction costs model common in the U.S. markets: the cost per transaction is $\$0.005\times v$ with a minimum cost of $\$1$.
-The normalized accumulated return at the end of the entire testing period is shown in the Ret. columns of Tables \ref{tb:sp} and \ref{tb:nas}.
+The Ret. columns of Tables \ref{tb:sp} and \ref{tb:nas} show the normalized accumulated return at the end of the entire testing period.

-As for the methods that we compare, in addition to NNOMP-PGD \cite{9775642} and LAIT \cite{8064704}, the state-of-the-art sparse index tracking methods, we compare several variations of the proposed method.
-Portfolio-sparse methods (Proposed[P, TE]) allocates the capital from the scratch every rebalancing, in other words, $S_s = S_0$.
+As for the comparison methods, in addition to the aforementioned NNOMP-PGD \cite{9775642} and LAIT \cite{8064704}, the state-of-the-art sparse index tracking methods, we also compare our method with $\ell_0$-ADMM (Alternating Direction Method of Multipliers) \cite{9843945}.
+Despite how $\ell_0$-ADMM focuses on optimizing between return and risk, making it distinct from typical index tracking approaches, its implementation of an $\ell_0$-norm constraint mirrors that of NNOMP-PGD and our proposed method, warranting its inclusion in our comparison.
+Regarding our methods, portfolio-sparse methods (Proposed[P, TE]) allocate the capital from scratch every rebalancing, in other words, $S_s = S_0$.
 For turnover-sparse methods (Proposed[T, TE]), the turnovers are sparsified instead of the portfolio ($S_s = S_{\w_0}$) with $K_2$ set to various values.
 Note that turnover-sparse methods adopt $S_s = S_0$ for the first training period since there is no previous portfolio to refer to.
-We also evaluate the performance of different tracking error measures.
+We also evaluate the performance of different tracking error measures (ETE and DR).